hlucey/third-party/integrated-billing-service.md

 ## Support
 {: #support}

 Integrated billing services require third-party offering providers to provide their own support model.
-Your IBM representative can help to enable your support model and ensure that if a user opens a ticket with {{site.data.keyword.Bluemix_notm}} support, the ticket is routed to the third-party support site.
+Your IBM representative can help you to enable your support model and ensure that if a user opens a ticket with {{site.data.keyword.Bluemix_notm}} support, the ticket is routed to the third-party support site.

 ## Continuous updates
 {: #maintain}